 - an understanding of the different views of communities within their area and that they effectively facilitate discussion and representation of these views to the council;

-- strong relationships with community activists and community groups that have let to tangible positive changes.
+- strong relationships with community activists and community groups that have led to tangible positive changes.

 Successful submissions should:

-- focus on how the councillor has used council structures to bring about a positive change in the community as opposed to volunteering or fundraising as a citizen
+- focus on how the councillor has used council structures to bring about a positive change in the community;

 - provide clear examples of work or projects they have carried out in their role as a councillor.